dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 --------------------
 WES supports interoperability and reproducibility when launching bioinformatics workflows against execution engines, and provides a standardized set of API calls for gathering pertinent information regarding server information, execution run logs, and retrieving execution outputs.
-This means that as a workflow developer you can send the same workflow execution request to two different WES servers and they will both interpret and launch your workflow in a similar manner.
+This means that you can send the same workflow execution request to two different WES servers and they will both interpret and launch your workflow in a similar manner.

 The Dockstore CLI implements the WES standard, and can send your workflows as a WES request to a server given a URL and method of authorization,